Dewick75/CNN-Model-to-detect-flowers/README.md

-# 🌺 Flower Classification CNN - Simple Version
+# 🌺 Flower Classification CNN

 A clean, simple CNN for classifying flower images.
 Focus on **image selection testing only**.